Knoxville, Tennessee: Climate

-Metropolitan Area
+Metropolitan area

-Knoxville is the central city in the Knoxville Metropolitan Area, an Office of Management and Budget (OMB)-designated metropolitan statistical area (MSA) that covers Knox, Anderson, Blount, Campbell, Grainger, Loudon, Morgan, Roane and Union counties.
-MSAs consist of a core urban center and the outlying communities and rural areas with which it maintains close economic ties.
-They are not administrative divisions, and should not be confused with a consolidated city-county government, which Knoxville and Knox County is absent of.
+Knoxville is the central city in the Knoxville metropolitan area, an Office of Management and Budget (OMB) designated metropolitan statistical area (MSA) that covers Knox, Anderson, Blount, Campbell, Grainger, Loudon, Morgan, Roane and Union counties.
+Researchers have mapped the Knoxville Metropolitan area as one of the 18 major cities in the Piedmont Atlantic megaregion.
+The population of the Knoxville metropolitan area was 903,300 at the 2020 census and estimated to have grown to 957,608 by 2024.